Nima-MM/nim-tec/.github/ISSUE_TEMPLATE/en_feature_request.md

 ---
 name: "🚀 Feature Request"
-about: "Suggest a new feature or enhancement for StockEase"
+about: "Suggest a new feature or enhancement for nim-tec"
 title: "🚀 [Feature Request]: "
 labels: ["enhancement"]
 assignees: []